-There are a lot of articles written by people who have completed their first solo cruise.
-While I enjoy their stories, one solo cruise does not an expert make.
+You can find dozens of articles online written by people who have completed their first solo cruise.
+I enjoy their stories, but one solo cruise does not an expert make.

 Except for after midnight, during dinner and show times, the front desk staff can be bombarded with guests, many of whom are there with unfounded complaints and unreasonable requests.
 Don’t be like the rest of the herd.
 A little kindness goes a long way.